andris9/mailuploader/README.md

 Parse a raw e-mail message and post the contents (including attachments) to an URL.

-Attahcments are uploaded as files, other fields (subject line, text and html body etc.) as regular POST fields.
+Attachments are uploaded as files, other fields (subject line, text and html body etc.) as regular POST fields.

 ## Usage